SchrodingersGat/lumberjack/README.md

 Written in C++ and supported by the Qt / Qwt ecosystem, Lumberjack is blazingly fast, allowing rapid exploration of large data sets.

+### Plugins

+TODO: Plugin support

 ### Scripting

 An integrated Python scripting console provides access to loaded data, allowing easy hacking and adjusting of data as required.

+## Installing

+### Windows

+TODO: Windows installer

+### Linux

+TODO: Linux package

+### MacOS

+TODO: MacOS package

 ## Dependencies

 ### Qt

-Qt 5.12.2
+Lumberjack is built using the [Qt framework](https://www.qt.io/).
+To compile the Lumberjack program you will first need to download and install the Qt framework from the [Qt download page](https://www.qt.io/download).

 ### Qwt

 Lumberjack makes use of the [Qt Widgets for Technical Applications (QWT) framework](https://qwt.sourceforge.io/).

-To compile the Lumberjack program you will need to download [qwt-6.1.4](https://sourceforge.net/projects/qwt/files/qwt/6.1.4/) from the [qwt download page](https://sourceforge.net/projects/qwt/files/qwt/).

-Extract the qwt source files into the top level Lumberjack directory (e.g. ~/lumberjack/qwt-6.1.4).

-## Unit Testing

-Unit testing uses the [QTestLib framework](https://doc.qt.io/qt-5/qtest-overview.html).
+### Simple-FFT

+We integrate the [Simple-FFT](https://github.com/d1vanov/Simple-FFT) library for fast Fourier transform (FFT) support.

+### Python

+Lumberjack uses Python for scripting.
+A Python interpreter is embedded in the Lumberjack application.